Puppy Socialisation in Isolation

 If your pup is vaccinated focus on rewarding them for paying attention to you when they see children, motorbikes, big lorries (although fewer around).
 You could teach amazing lead walking, sit’s with distractions, drops, these are all things which will be needed in the future too.
 You can use a long line of 5m to teach recall, do some searching together.
 The list is endless.

 It may feel daunting, but you and your pup will get through this.
 If you want extra help, all our services are online.
 You can book a one-to-one New Puppy Consult or Group Classes.
 You are not alone.
-We even have our Facebook Puppy Club so you can meet others, like you, who are also raising a puppy during times of social distancing and isolation.
+We even have our Facebook Creating Calm Canine Group so you can meet others, like you, who are also raising a puppy during times of social distancing and isolation.

 Creating Calm Canines is not only possible, but easy to do, using our little tips